Why screen sharing works better for sales than traditional conference calls

 Sales meetings need to be well-oiled machines.
 Any hitch in the process can negatively impact the experience for prospective clients.
 With the traditional conference call, there’s a lot of risk that something could go wrong, whether meeting participants talk over one another or lack technical coordination.

 Such meeting formats can derail the sales process quickly, yet many businesses still depend on traditional conference calls when customer expectations increasingly demand clear presentations and engaging experiences.

 Bad meetings waste opportunities

 Not only is such inefficiency harmful to the sales cycle, it comes with several costs.
+Sales follow-up statistics show that, on average, it takes eight follow-up calls to reach a prospect.
+If your salespeople are calling this many times to get a meeting, and then not using the meeting time they get efficiently, these meetings become costly.
 According to a report from Swiss online scheduler Doodle, the economic costs of poorly organized meetings in the U.S. reached nearly $400 billion in 2019.
 A less-than-satisfactory experience may lead to lost revenue opportunities, wasted time, and other costs.